 Intentional Acts – Exclusions and their considerations

-One of the biggest concerns for many homeowners is providing coverage for losses that occur and proving that all those losses are not in the category of the intentional act.
-In the majority of cases, the home insurance policies don’t cover any type of intentional act which can cause harm or damage to any person or property.
+One of the biggest concerns for many homeowners is providing coverage for losses that occur and proving that all those losses are not in the category of an intentional act.
+In the majority of cases, home insurance policies don’t cover any type of intentional act which can cause harm or damage to any person or property.

 The most obvious answer for that is not being able to file a claim for losses incurred for instances in which you intentionally cause damage in order to obtain funds from your insurer fraudulently.
 This is illegal from the very beginning of insurance coverage.
-For example, setting a property intentionally on fire is illegal and will make insurance policy ineffective.
+For example, setting a property intentionally on fire is illegal and will make the insurance policies ineffective.
 For example, if you are in a fight with a family member and someone breaks a prized collectible, that will not be included in your plan’s coverage.
 It depends upon the circumstances here to determine if the plan covers the loss or not.

-Accidental and unavoidable losses are mainly covered under the home insurance policies cover.
+Accidental and unavoidable losses are mainly covered under home insurance policies cover.
 Sometimes there are particular situations where you could not have done anything to stop the incident from occurring.
 Hence in those cases, it does not include normal wear and tears on your home either.
 Understanding what type of policy and the amount of coverage of protection you have is very important.
 This can help you to know when you can file a claim.
-It’s also advised that the policy document should be followed, read thoroughly and specifically understand the exclusions, or types of incidents that are not covered.
+It’s also advised that the policy document should be followed, read thoroughly and specifically understand the exclusions or types of incidents that are not covered.